yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/scripts/universal_robots_example_program.rst

                             pick_pose
                             pre_pick_pose

-The program waits until Pick-it returns the requested object and, if it is found, the robot shall pick it.The pose that the robot shall reach to pick the object (pick\_pose) is returned by the function pickit\_get\_pose().
+The program waits until Pickit returns the requested object and, if it is found, the robot shall pick it.The pose that the robot shall reach to pick the object (pick\_pose) is returned by the function pickit\_get\_pose().
 Before the actual picking, it is desired that the